 MAT uses RESTful web-services to connect to VSAC system to pull in element lookup data.
 To set up MAT to work correctly

-and connect with the VSAC, we need to specify the following VM arguments.
+and connect with the VSAC, to specify the following VM arguments in the Dev Eclipse by doing the following:

-Run -> Run Configurations -> Select your MAT project on the LHS and then on the RHS on the 'Arguments' tab -> Add the above in the VM arguments box.
+Run -> Run Configurations -> Select your MAT project on the LHS and then on the RHS on the 'Arguments' tab -> Add the info below into the VM arguments box.

 -Xmx512m